📋 ANSWERS FROM LOCAL KC EXPERTS

 Why is my garage door making a loud grinding noise?

 Worn or unlubricated rollers cause grinding in 70% of cases.
 Try lubricating the roller stems and hinges first.
-If grinding continues: rollers need replacement ($120–$195).
+If grinding continues: rollers need replacement (a free written estimate).
 Worn opener drive gears also grind.

 Noisy garage door repair details →